 However, finally I placed several eager retail clients on Yelp.
 One client is in Houston, the other in an affluent southern California area.
 I figured it was worth a try, minimal risk, and I thought maybe the consumers on Yelp were just as far along in the sales funnel as a Google PPC customer.

 I am an advocate of tracking all your marketing spend to fully understand results and ROI, which I usually do with call tracking phone numbers for retail brick and mortar businesses.
 Effectively tracking leads and understanding ROI from Yelp advertising is more difficult than other marketing tactics.
-It doesn’t make sense to put a call tracking number anywhere in Yelp, so you have to rely on asking consumers when they call your business.
+It doesn’t make sense to put a call tracking number anywhere in Yelp (absolutely don’t use a call tracking number in your Yelp profile if you care at all about local SEO efforts), so you have to rely on asking consumers when they call your business.
 Yelp does, however, provide some metrics, like page views , or ad clicks.
 As you can see impressions in yellow are when we started advertising on Yelp–definitely an increase.
 When looking through our website’s analytics Yelp ads drove very low bounce rate traffic (25-30% range).